-- 1) Facilitates analysis of monetary developments to provide an understanding of causes of money growth. - Provides a framework to evaluate whether stock of money in economy is consistent with- standards for price stability and to understand the nature of deviations from this standard.
+- 1) Facilitates analysis of monetary developments to provide an understanding of causes of money growth. - 2) Provides a framework to evaluate whether stock of money in economy is consistent with- standards for price stability and to understand the nature of deviations from this standard.
 It helps central banks in making monetary policy

+Central Banks

-Sources of money supply Gentral Banks High powered money or Monetary Base Credit Money
+High powered money or Monetary Base